The following Terms and Conditions apply to the use of this Web site as well as all transactions conducted through the site.

 Refund Policy

-Renewal Late Fee Policy
+Annual Renewal and Late Fee Policy

+Annual renewal is required for your certification which is standard practice in the healthcare industry in order to maintain your certification.
+Please visit our renewal page in our Online Store to view the certification renewal fees.
 There will be a $10 late fee assessed to any certification renewal/s that is more than 6 months past due.

 Trademarks